 It was 35 years ago.
 It was the fall of 1978 when we first met J.R.
 Ewing holding court at the Petroleum Club in “Dallas,” the TV series.
-And it was in the fall of that same year that Denver’s Petroleum Club opened at the top of 555 17th St. If the Denver version lacked some of the soapy drama of the television series, it lacked nothing in prestige and the pure striking power and beauty of its presence.
+And it was in the fall of that same year that Denver’s Petroleum Club opened at the top of 555 17th Street If the Denver version lacked some of the soapy drama of the television series, it lacked nothing in prestige and the pure striking power and beauty of its presence.
 This was the club you had to belong to, not only to impress clients and friends, but to impress yourself.
 Two floors that overlooked the mountains and plains.
 Two floors that took your breath away.

-When the members first rode up the elevator to the Petroleum Club, the 37th and 38th floors of Denver’s Anaconda building, their ears popped.
+When the members first rode up the elevator to the Petroleum Club, the 38th floor of Denver’s Anaconda building, their ears popped.
 When they got to that top floor and walk towards the floor-to-ceiling windows, their eyes popped.
 No view in Denver had ever rivaled these vistas.
 On a clear day they could see – well, maybe not forever, but almost.
 They could see Wyoming.
 They could see 7,500 square miles of America.
 They could see Pikes Peak, a hundred miles south to Colorado Springs, along with 2000 named peaks.
 According to the US Geological Survey, the area overlooked is larger than Connecticut, Rhode Island and Delaware COMBINED.
 It was and still is a place to take in the grandeur of the Centennial State, a place to be humbled by the West.

 Founded in 1948 (when the initiation fee was $25, dues $5/month), the Petroleum had grown from a handful of oilmen to a membership of 2,400 in 1978 with a three-year waiting list.
 After moving around Denver for 30 years, this new clubhouse was a symbol of how the oil business had changed Denver and enriched it.